What is Trade Effluent?

 The wholesaler will take a look at the information you’ve provided and may either issue a consent document containing some conditions or refuse to grant Consent.

-When considering an application, they will pay particular attention to ensure any discharge will not impact upon:
+When considering an application, they'll check that any discharge will not impact upon:

 - the sewer system